UffizziCloud/uffizzi_cli/README.md

 $ uffizzi project compose
 ```

 That's the subcommand for project command.
 Use it to configure your compose file.
-This command has 3 subcommands `add`, `describe` and `remove`.
+This command has 3 subcommands `set`, `describe` and `unset`.

 ```
-$ uffizzi project compose add -f path_to_your_compose_file.yml
+$ uffizzi project compose set -f path_to_your_compose_file.yml
 ```

-Creates compose file in uffizzi app for project specified in config file
+Creates a new or updates existed compose file in uffizzi app for project specified in config file

 ```
 $ uffizzi project compose describe
 ```

-Shows you the content of compose file related to your project specified in config file
+Shows the content of compose file related to project specified in config file if it's valid or validation errors if it's not

 ```
-$ uffizzi project compose remove
+$ uffizzi project compose unset
 ```

 Removes compose file related to project specified in config file